 Using internal model numbers or names in your navigation will leave your visitors guessing what it is that your company does.
 These terms usually only mean something to the people who work at your company.
 If you must use these, provide a description of what the word means.

 Make a data-driven decision: Your navigation should be using keywords that your personas would be searching on in order to optimize for search and clearly understand how to navigate around your site.
 Use Google Keyword Planner to research your site navigation labels and see how many searches that term averages every month.
 If the search volume is low, that means the market is not using that label and you should consider renaming the label on your site’s navigation, as we did in this before-and-after from a client.

 Are you committing some of the common website fails?
 When is the last time you redesigned your website?
-TREW offers various website design services such as a website audit and redesign that is focused on your company’s personas and lead generation goals.
-Learn about our website services.
+Learn more about website redesign by downloading our free ebook, A Guide to B2B Website Redesign.